Campervan conversions can really run the gamut in terms of price.

-How they built their camper van conversion
+How they built their DIY campervan for van life

-They even put together a guide on how to do your own custom van build, which you can check out here: Van Conversion Guide.Couple converts utility van into home for just $1,000.
-How they did it.Click To Tweet
+They even put together a guide on how to do your own custom camper van build, which you can check out here: Van Conversion Guide.

 “We don’t have solar panels, we don’t have a stove, no sink with running water,” said Alison.
 “We hope people will get that it’s not intimidating.”